dhthwy/r/README.md

 See I can't even take care of myself.
 Death by peanut butter over here.

 S'all good.
 My pinched nerve is better now.
+Got off on the wrong foot.

 Let's that be the end of my bitch mode.